 Hurricane conditions were expected to continue overnight into early Monday.

 “The rain is coming in sideways, basically it is very rough.
-Royal Gazette newspaper, wrote in a live hurricane chatroom set up by the paper.
+Trees are down and there are branches blowing all over the place and there is lots of debris flying,” Mark Tatem, a photographer for the Royal Gazette newspaper, wrote in a live hurricane chatroom set up by the paper.

 Several roads in the capital were flooded.